cl04ker/HTMLCOIN-Scripts/README.md

 **If you find these scripts useful, please consider donating HTMLCOIN to me.
 Thank you.
 My address: HXhuuAmrpNuUSoMbpKxTpZmA36uZwK4wFi**

-If you need help you either use the github issues or you can find me here: [Unofficial HTMLCOIN Mining Telegram](https://t.me/joinchat/GE3Ziw0pCU5lFZvoACOJwg)
+If you need help use the github issues or you can find me here: [Unofficial HTMLCOIN Mining Telegram](https://t.me/joinchat/GE3Ziw0pCU5lFZvoACOJwg)

 The following scripts have been written to automate your usage of the HTMLCOIN software on Linux.
 These have been tested working on Ubuntu Server.